Winter Car Maintenance Checklist

 Check the Tire Pressure and Condition of Treads

-Your engine could be in tip-top shape, but if your tires aren’t prepared to handle the winter conditions, you could still find yourself slipping and sliding off the roadway.
+Your engine could be in tip-top shape, but if your tires aren’t prepared to handle the winter conditions, you could still find yourself slipping and sliding off the roadway despite safe driving practices.
 Keep an eye on your tire pressure with a check at least once a month as cold weather will cause the air pressure to drop roughly 1 PSI every 10 degrees (Fahrenheit).
 Your vehicle’s owner’s manual will have your recommended tire pressure, or it may be listed just inside your driver’s side door.
 Be sure you’re also up-to-date on your tire rotation and don’t forget to check your spare!

 Ensure All Exterior Lights are Properly Functioning for Visibility